mikaturunen/angular-styleguide/README.md

 # angular-styleguide

 Angular.js styleguide - Both ES5 and ES6 formats - TypeScript  version heavily leans on ES6 with the addition of types.

+The following is my extremely opinionated view on how one should aim to write highly maintainable Angular.js + JavaScript (or TypeScript) code in teams.
+The styling sacrifices performance for readability in some cases.
+Maintainability and readability over everything else.
+Early optimizations are bad.

 ## Services